zulip/zulip/templates/zerver/api/server-settings.md

 * `realm_icon`: the URI of the organization's logo as a square image, used for identifying the organization in small locations in the mobile and desktop apps.
-* `realm_logo`: the URI of the organization's logo as a horizontal format image (displayed in the top-left corner of the logged-in webapp).
-* `realm_night_logo`: the URI of the organization's logo in the night mode as a horizontal format image (dispalyed in the top-left corner of the logged-in webapp).
 * `realm_description`: HTML description of the organization, as configured by the [organization profile](/help/create-your-organization-profile).